stefanvuckovic/clojureproject/README.md

 * tokenize description
 * remove stop-words from the list of tokens - stop words are the words that occur the most often but they do not carry any semantic information; so, they are removed
 * stemming is applied to every token - in order to reduce tokens to their root, base form and avoid that word derivations (for example plural) are treated as different words.
 For this purpose, Porter stemming algorithm is used.

 After these steps, TF-IDF is calculated for every term of a movie description.
 Three variations of TF-IDF algorithm have been used and tested in this project.
 IDF is always computed using the same formula:
 ```
 IDF (t) = log(N/n), where N is the number of movies and n is the number of movies where term t occurs.
 ```
 IDF value for the term is the same for every movie description so it is calculated once and used for every movie.
-When it comes to TF calculation, there are several variations, three of them are tested here.
+When it comes to TF calculation, there are several variations; three of them are tested in the project.
 ```
 - Classic, standard formula - TF (t,d) = f(t,d)/n, where f(t,d) means frequency of a term t in a document d and n is a number of terms in a document d. ([1](http://www.tfidf.com/))
 - Logarithmic - TF (t,d) = 1 + log f(t,d), where logarithm of term frequency in a document is calculated ([2](http://nlp.stanford.edu/IR-book/pdf/irbookonlinereading.pdf))